wandering-andy/pi-gen/README.md

 # pi-gen

-Tool used to create Raspberry Pi OS images.
-(Previously known as Raspbian).
+Tool used to create custom Raspberry Pi OS images for my homelab.

 ## Dependencies